gsbnair/TimeSeries/README.md

 >3.
 Or something else?

-*Let us answer all the questions one by one in the coming instalments.*
+*We will answer all such questions one by one in the coming instalments.*